snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/Softwares.md

   - /vol/local/.conda_cache/USERNAME
 ```

-- `env_dirs` will allow conda env list command to list all environments from these dirs.
-A must have in our shared environment work flow.
+- `env_dirs` will allow `micromamba env list` command to list all environments inclduing our shared environments.
 - `pkgs_dirs` set the cache dir, it is a easy-to-clean location.

 You can also add: